usmannawaz01/OldSlavicLemma/README.md

 ### 1. OldSlavicLemma interactive interface

-Use this demo to lemmatize individual words or text interactively:
+Use this demo to lemmatize individual words/ Tokens or text interactively:

 https://huggingface.co/spaces/usmannawaz/oldslaviclemma